 2-3) The VPLMN AMF executes the registration procedure as defined in sub-clause 4.2.2.2.2 of 3GPP TS 23.502 [8].
 As part of the registration procedure, the VPLMN AMF executes primary authentication of the UE and then initiates the NAS SMC procedure, after the authentication is successful.

 4) The VPLMN AMF invokes Nudm_SDM_Get service operation message to the UDM to get amongst other information the Access and Mobility Subscription data for the UE (see step 14b in sub-clause 4.2.2.2.2 of 3GPP TS 23.502 [8]).

+Note: When the UE performs the inter-RAT change from 4G to 5G, in the absence of KAUSF , UDM may request authentication by application error “Reauthentication Required”.
+In this case, 5G authentication procedure takes place before proceeding to the next step.

 5) The UDM decides to send the Steering Information, and obtains the list as descirbed in TS 23.122 [53].